Total Maximum Daily Load (TMDL)

 Specific Criteria and Numeric Water Quality Target:

-Load capacity is defined as the maximum pollutant load that will still attain onditions leading to the highest instream level of TRC.
+Load capacity is defined as the maximum pollutant load that will still attain water quality standards.
+In this TMDL, the load capacity will be defined by the conditions leading to the highest instream level of TRC.
 These conditions would occur when the WWTP is running at full capacity and there is no upstream flow to dilute the effluent.
-Under these conditions, the chronic standard of 0.01 mg/L would need to be met.
+The chronic standard of 0.01 milligrams per Liter (mg/L) given in the states standards would need to be met.
 The formula for load capacity is given below:

 (design stream flow in cfs)(maximum allowable pollutant concentration in mg/L)(5.395*) = pounds/day